nagatejakachapuram/nagatejakachapuram/README.md

-# Kachapuram Nagateja – Web3 Security Researcher | Smart Contract Developer
+# Kachapuram Nagateja – Independent Security Researcher | Smart Contract Developer

 Welcome to my personal repository!
 I'm a security-focused Solidity developer and ZK enthusiast dedicated to building and securing the next generation of decentralized applications.